Commercial Agency Services

 As commercial agents if you are selling or leasing commercial property, there is now a cost effective way to produce stunning aerial photographs and videos of offices, retail parks, industrial units, factories, farms and land.

-For asset owners and service providers of civil infrastructure such as bridges, ports and transportation infrastructure, Accutest International works with clients and key partners to help realise the benefits of drone inspection, improved data management and analytics technology.
+For asset owners and service providers of civil infrastructure such as bridges, ports and transportation infrastructure, Accutest International’s industrial drone surveys help to realise the benefits of drone inspection, improved data management and analytics technology.

 Listed Buildings and Ancient Structures